affinitydb/doc/ChaosDB cpp.md

 4. `password`: the password protects access to the data.
 It can be changed via `ISession::changePassword` (both for `STORE_OWNER` and guest [identities](./terminology.md#identity)).
-When encryption is enabled, mvStore provides no mechanism to recover a forgotten password.
+When encryption is enabled, ChaosDB provides no mechanism to recover a forgotten password.
 5. `fEncrypted`: to enable [encryption](./terminology.md#encryption).
 This is immutable.
 6. `maxSize`: to restrict the database file size to a quota (in bytes).
 This is immutable.
 7. `pctFree`: to control the percentage of free space left on pages during insertion.
 This is immutable.

 The `StartupParameters` is self-explanatory and won't be documented in detail in this release.
 A few notes:

-1. `nBuffers` determines the amount of memory reserved by mvStore for its page buffer.
+1. `nBuffers` determines the amount of memory reserved by ChaosDB for its page buffer.
 2. `network`, `notification` and `io` are not fully supported in this release.
 3. `mode` is related with all the STARTUP_* constants defined in startup.h.